 Thus far, Kyle Killen and Howard Gordon have put aside any doubts about the creative viability of the concept.
 This all may come crashing down eventually, but right now they're doing a fantastic job of juggling, and I can't wait to see what they do next.

 And if you're as engaged by the show as I am, then you don't have to wait until Thursday night at 10 for at least a taste of the next episode, titled "Ricky's Tacos," as we have a clip — exclusive to HitFix for the next few hours — from early in the episode in which a trip to the drive-through offers an unexpected clue for Detective Britten.

 Enjoy, and I'll do my best to get to this one in a timelier fashion.

-A review of last night's "Louie" coming up just as soon as I start with the whole world and eventually check my apartment...
+A review of tonight's "Mad Men" coming up just as soon as I start with the whole world and eventually check my apartment...

 A review of tonight's "Game of Thrones" coming up just as soon as I've got armor on...

 As you know if you've been reading me for more than five seconds, I think "The Wire" is the best drama to ever air on television.
 I'm also an enormous fan of the rest of David Simon's oeuvre, all the way from his book "Homicide: A Year on the Killing Streets," all the way up through "Tremé," which will be back on HBO this fall.